Boston Symphony Orchestra: Levine and Nelsons

 In 2004, James Levine became the first American-born music director of the BSO.
 Levine received critical praise for revitalizing the quality and repertoire since the beginning of his tenure, including championing contemporary composers.
 During Levine's tenure, by February 2009 the BSO had performed 18 world premieres, 12 of them conducted by Levine.
 To fund the more challenging and expensive of Levine's musical projects with the orchestra, the orchestra established an "Artistic Initiative Fund" of about $40 million.
 (As of March 2013, the Boston Symphony also claimed an endowment of $413 million, the largest of any orchestra in the world.)
 Levine suffered from recurring injuries and health problems during his BSO tenure, which led to his resignation as BSO music director as of September 1, 2011.

 In the wake of Levine's resignation, Andris Nelsons made his first guest-conducting appearance with the BSO in March 2011, as an emergency substitute for Levine at Carnegie Hall in Mahler's Symphony No. 9.
 He subsequently guest-conducted the BSO at Tanglewood in July 2012, and made his first appearance with the BSO at Symphony Hall in January 2013.
 In May 2013, the BSO named Nelsons as its 15th music director, effective with the 2014–2015 season.
 His initial contract was for 5 years, with 8–10 weeks of scheduled appearances in the first year of the contract, and 12 weeks in subsequent years.
 Nelsons held the title of Music Director Designate for the 2013–2014 season.
 In August 2015, the BSO announced the extension of Nelsons' contract as music director through the 2021–2022 season, with a new contract of 8 years to replace the initial 5-year contract, and which also contains an evergreen clause for automatic renewal.

+In September 2015, the orchestra announced a new artistic collaboration with the Leipzig Gewandhaus Orchestra, of which Nelsons was appointed as its next Gewandhauskapellmeister, effective with the 2017–2018 season.

 In October 2020, the BSO announced a further extension of Nelsons' contract as music director through August 2025, with an evergreen clause for automatic renewal.
 In January 2024, the BSO announced the conversion of Nelsons' contract as its music director to a rolling evergreen contract.

-In September 2015, the orchestra announced a new artistic collaboration with the Leipzig Gewandhaus Orchestra, of which Nelsons was appointed as its next Gewandhauskapellmeister, effective with the 2017–2018 season.
+On March 6, 2026, the orchestra's board announced that Nelsons would be leaving at the end of the summer 2027 Tanglewood season.